jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     touch src/magic.py

-  the terminal shows nothing

-  touch_ is a program that is used to make an empty file with whatever name it is given in whatever directory_ is given in the name, for example - ``touch src/magic.py`` in this case should make a file named ``magic.py`` in the ``src`` folder.
+  the terminal shows nothing. touch_ is a program that is used to make an empty file with whatever name it is given in whatever directory_ is given in the name, in this case ``touch src/magic.py`` makes a file named ``magic.py`` in the ``src`` folder_

-* I use tree_
+* I use tree_ to see what folders_ and files I have now

   .. code-block:: shell